IceIce1ce/TSBOW/baselines/README.md

 [validation_YOLO.py](validation_YOLO.py) can be used for validation the YOLOv8, YOLOv11, and YOLOv12 models.

+The script below is an example for validating the YOLO models on test set.

 ```bash
 python validation_YOLO.py \
     -d 'NGOCHDM/Dataset/'       -n 'TSBOW'          \